dlccyes/CollegeNotes/README.md

 # CollegeNotes

-some written on hackmd, some on VsCode, some on Notion
+some written on hackmd, some on VsCode, some on Notion, some on Obsidian

 - all
   - https://derricken968.gitbook.io/college-notes/ (many syntax unsupported)